mauricechiodo/eim-case-studies/course/finance/cdos/2cdogaussian/gaussianCDO/index.md

 	$F(t_1, ..., t_M) = C(F_1(t_1), ..., F_M(t_M)).$ ($+$)

-The most common used version of Li's model is the **One-factor Gaussian Copula Model** [1], as it offers "high analytical tractability" (meaning it can be solved analytically in terms of a closed form expression) by assuming that the portfolio of the underlying assets is homogenous (see details of how this model was developed in the section **'Overview of what happened after Li's Paper, before the Financial Crisis'**).
+The most common used version of Li's model is the **One-factor Gaussian Copula Model**, as it offers "high analytical tractability" (meaning it can be solved analytically in terms of a closed form expression) by assuming that the portfolio of the underlying assets is homogenous (see details of how this model was developed in the section **'Overview of what happened after Li's Paper, before the Financial Crisis'**).

 Each asset in the underlying portfolio belongs to a company $i$ with asset value $X_i$ for $i = 1, ..., M$.
 The one-factor framework means that the value of the company $i$ is modeled as